 If a pupil fails to complete the sanction it is reported to the Faculty Leader who will issue a faculty sanction and make contact home.
 Failure to respond positively will lead to a referral to the Behaviour Team for a whole-school sanction.
 The types of incidents that may result in a stage 1 or 2 may include, but are not limited to:

-- Talking out of turn

-- Not removing non-uniform items of clothing

-- Failure to complete work set
+- Talking out of turn Not showing respect to staff and students - Not removing non-uniform items of clothing Not showing respect to staff and students - Failure to complete work set Not being ready to learn

 Stage 3